Paul Freedman

 Medieval European history

 Professor Freedman specializes in medieval social history, the history of Catalonia, comparative studies of the peasantry, trade in luxury products, and the history of cuisine.
-His latest book is American Cuisine and How It Got This Way (Liveright/Norton, 2020).
+His latest books are The Splendor and Opulence of the Past: Studying the Middle Ages in Enlightenment Catalonia (Cornell University Press, 2023) and (co-authored with Marc Aronson) Bite by Bite: American History through Feasts, Food, and Side Dishes (Simon & Schuster, 2024).

 Freedman taught for eighteen years at Vanderbilt University before joining the Yale faculty in 1997.
 At Vanderbilt, he focused on the history of Catalan peasantry, papal correspondence with Catalonia and a comparative history of European seigneurial regimes.
 He was awarded Vanderbilt’s Nordhaus Teaching Prize in 1989 and was the Robert Penn Warren Humanities Center Fellow there in 1991-1992.
 During that time, he published his second book, Origins of Peasant Servitude in Medieval Catalonia (1991).